spotinst/help/src/docs/cost-intelligence/get-started/README.md

 ## Connect your AWS/Azure Account

-NOTE: Cost Intelligence only supports AWS and Azure accounts at the moment.

-If this is your first time setting up an account, complete the following steps.
-New Spot customers will follow the existing Spot organization creation process.
+If you are a new Spot customer, follow the existing Spot organization creation process.
 After the Spot Organization has been created, you can begin adding cloud accounts.

+**NOTE**: Cost Intelligence only supports AWS and Azure accounts.

 You can also switch accounts at the top right of the screen and click **+ Add Account**.

+If this is your first time setting up an account, complete the following steps.

 1. To select the cloud provider, select the appropriate account to connect to Cost Intelligence.